-to preserve and celebrate the role Ithaca and the region played in the history of American film
+to preserve and celebrate the role Ithaca and the region played in the history of American filmmaking

-Wharton Studio Museum’s mission to preserve and celebrate the role Ithaca and the region played in the history of American filmmaking drives the organization to broaden awareness — locally, regionally and nationally — of this unique history through programming of all kinds.
-Also central to our mission is WSM's plan to develop the Wharton Studio Museum and Park Center in the historic Wharton Studio building in Stewart Park, one of a handful of silent film studios still standing in the country.
+Wharton Studio Museum’s mission to preserve and celebrate the role Ithaca and the region played in the history of American filmmaking drives the organization to broaden awareness — locally, regionally and nationally — of this unique history, through programming of all kinds.
+Also central to WSM's mission is to develop the lake-facing side of the historic Wharton Studio Building in Stewart Park, into a museum, park center, and cafe.

-Wharton Studio Museum is a founding partner in the new Tompkins Center for History and Culture (TCHC), slated to open in early 2019 on the Ithaca Commons in the historic Tompkins Trust Co.
-Building.
-The opening of the TCHC marks the first time that WSM has its own dedicated exhibit space.
-WSM’s joins The History Center, Dorothy Cotton Institute and Ithaca Aviation Heritage Foundation and others in this history and culture-based destination, which will also be home to the Tompkins County Visitors Bureau.
+Wharton Studio Museum is a founding partner in the Tompkins Center for History and Culture (TCHC) that opened in 2019 and has installed its first permanent exhibit there.
+WSM joins The History Center, Dorothy Cotton Institute, Ithaca Aviation Heritage Foundation, the Discovery Trail, and Community Arts Partnership and others in this history and culture-based destination, which is also home to the Downtown Visitors Center.

 WSM is excited to be partnering with Friends of Stewart Park and the City of Ithaca (the park’s landowner) to realize our shared goal of revitalizing historic Stewart Park.
-The work to revitalize and enhance the park has already begun, with a number of exciting improvement projects already completed.
-Other revitalization projects, such as a new and inclusive playground set to be built in fall of 2018, are in the works or in planning stages.
-FSP and WSM’s shared vision is to steward the revitalization of historic Stewart Park, in partnership with the City, by 2021, its centennial as a public park.
+The work to revitalize and enhance the park is in full swing, with a number of exciting restoration and improvement projects already completed.
+2021 marks Stewart Park''s centennial as a public park.